 Questions about registration

 Saint Paul University offers its students the opportunity to live in residence on campus, just minutes from downtown Ottawa.
 The residence has 90 fully furnished private rooms with high-speed Internet access, cable TV, and telephone with free local calls and voice mail.
 Each room has an adjoining shared kitchen.
 For more details, visit the Saint Paul University Residence web site.

 Please note that your tuition fees will appear on your account only once you have registered in your chosen courses, and that you have several payment options.
 Tuition and other mandatory fees indicated in the information which accompanies your offer of admission are for full-time undergraduate studies.
-The Board of Governors reserves the right to change tuition fees, ancillary fees without notice.
+The Board of Governors reserves the right to change tuition fees and ancillary fees without notice.

 The most efficient method of payment from outside Canada is a bank transfer.
 Take into consideration the fact that financial institutions require at least 10 days to process international transfers in order to respect the payment dates.